redhat-developer/odo/docs/website/docs/user-guides/advanced/connecting-a-service.md

 :::note
-`--binding-as-files=false` because our code logic relies on obtaining environment variables from the system instead of reading data from files.
+Our code logic relies on obtaining connection information from the environment variables in the system and `--binding-as-files=false` ensures that.
+Read [here](../../command-reference/add-binding.md#understanding-bind-as-files) to know more about this flag.
 :::

 Wait for `odo dev` to detect the new changes to `devfile.yaml`.